 Sanford C. Bernstein Analysts Give Daimler (ETR:DAI) a €73.00 Price Target

-Daimler (ETR:DAI) has been given a €73.00 ($90.12) price objective by research analysts at Sanford C. Bernstein in a research report issued on Tuesday, March 20th.
+Daimler (ETR:DAI) has been assigned a €73.00 ($90.12) target price by investment analysts at Sanford C. Bernstein in a research note issued on Wednesday, March 28th.
 The brokerage currently has a “neutral” rating on the stock.
-Sanford C. Bernstein’s price objective points to a potential upside of 5.84% from the stock’s current price.
+Sanford C. Bernstein’s price objective suggests a potential upside of 11.74% from the stock’s current price.

 Daimler AG, together its subsidiaries, develops and manufactures passenger cars, trucks, vans, and buses in Germany and internationally.
 It operates through Mercedes-Benz Cars, Daimler Trucks, Mercedes-Benz Vans, Daimler Buses, and Daimler Financial Services segments.
 The Mercedes-Benz Cars segment offers premium vehicles of the Mercedes-Benz brand, including the Mercedes-AMG and Mercedes-Maybach brands; and small cars under the smart and Mercedes me brands, as well as electric mobility products under the EQ brand.